Mugeshgithub/AI-domain-name-generator-llm/TECHNICAL_REPORT.md

 - **Training Time**: 62.3 minutes for 2 epochs
 - **Memory Efficiency**: 99.88% parameters frozen, only 0.12% trained

+### Resource Limitations

+All experiments were conducted on a constrained setup (Apple Silicon, 9GB available memory).
+As a result:
+- Only one LoRA fine-tuning run was completed.
+- Iterative improvements were simulated/documented, but not executed due to compute limits.

+This report prioritizes methodology, reproducibility, and engineering clarity.
+On larger hardware, the framework supports full-scale experimentation.

 ---

 ## Introduction